tellproject/tell/README.md

 A latch-free B-Tree index that uses TellStore to store its nodes and do distributed indexing of data - this is used by Tell to implement indexes.

 ### TellDB
-Currently just some benchmarks.
-But here should come the high level user interface for Tell.
-It will provide functionality to implement transactions in C++ and run them on TellStore.
+High-level user interface for Tell.
+It provides functionality to implement transactions in C++ and run them on TellStore.

 ### TellJava
-A (currently unfinished) Java interface to TellStore, which gives read-only access to data stored in TellStore.
-This will be used to run Spark on top of TellStore.
+A Java interface to TellStore with read-only data access.
+This interface is designed to enable read-only analytical workloads on top of TellStore, for example by using Apache Spark or Facebook's Presto.

 ## Building
 The easiest way to build Tell is to checkout and build the whole project at once.
 To do so clone tell and execute the following commands: